Aboard Gloria’s Grail, Geminian Waters

 Maria stared at the mountain for a moment before she gave a nod.

 Her crewmembers whistled and hollered before surging forward.
-They tore into the boxes without hesitation and dug into their contents.
+They tore into the boxes without hesitation and dove into their contents.

-“They’re just conductors,” one of her men complained.
+“They’re just conductors,” one man complained.
 “Just like the parts we deliver but put together.”

 “Parts you deliver…?”
 Morandi frowned before he shook his head.
 “Like I’ve said.
 I’ve been given a task by the Romano Family to—”